 6. Grease a loaf pan and line with parchment paper.
 Press mixture firmly into pan.
-Whisk glaze ingredients and then spread half on top of loaf.
+Whisk glaze ingredients and then spread half on top of the loaf.
 Reserve the rest for a dipping sauce.

 7. Bake at 350F for 40-50 minutes, uncovered.
 Edges will be lightly brown.
 Cool in pan for at least 10 minutes before transferring to a cooling rack.
-I usually wait until loaf is cool before slicing.
+I usually wait until the loaf is cool before slicing.

 The loaves freeze well too.
-Just make sure to fully cool the baked loaves before wrapping and freezing.
+Just make sure to cool the baked loaves fully before wrapping and freezing.

 If you are looking for a nut-free version, you might want to try using toasted sunflower seeds.
 I probably wouldn’t use a full cup of seeds, but maybe 1/2-3/4 cup.
-For a gluten-free loaf, use GF oat flour and breadcrumbs and of course be sure to check all other ingredients.
+For a gluten-free loaf, use GF oat flour and breadcrumbs, and of course, be sure to check all other ingredients.